 On this 38th day of our pilgrimage to the Crèche, we meet St. Gertrude (Gertrudis) of Nevilles.
 She and her mother Itta established the famous double monastery (men and women under the rule of an Abbess) in modern-day Belgium named Nevilles.
 Her mother was the first Abbess and Gertrude became the second.

 Her Early Life.
 She was the daughter of Pepin of Landen, the powerful mayor of the Austrasia palace and his wife Itta (Ida) of Metz.
-Pepin was an ancestor of the Carolingian dynasty.
-Gertrude had a sister Begga who married Ansegisel, who was the younger son of Bishop of Arnulf of Metz.
+Pepin was an ancestor of the great Carolingian dynasty through his daughter Begga who was married to Ansegisel, the younger son of Bishop Arnulf of Metz.
 She too became a saint.
 Gertrude also had a brother named Grimoald I.

 Connections to the Irish Missionaries.
 It was said that Nivelles was a curiously Irish monastery.
 Gertrude sent messengers not only to Rome, but also to Ireland to procure manuscripts for the monastic library.
 Gertrude and her mother had further ties with the Irish through St. Fursey (see day 10 of Celts to the Creche) who had become a missionary from Ireland to East Anglia in England.
-He then later traveled to France where he established the famous monasteries of Lagny-on-the-Marne east of Paris; Mézerolles in the Sommes; Péronne; and likely Fontanelle.
+Fursey then later traveled to France where he established the famous monasteries of Lagny-on-the-Marne east of Paris; Mézerolles in the Sommes; Péronne; and likely Fontanelle.
 Fursey had two brothers Foillan and Ultan who had also served with him in his monastery in East Anglia and later joined him in France.

 Because of the volatile politics in East Anglia at the time, Foillon and Ultan knew they needed to leave England, so they likely quickly escaped bringing their monastery’s treasured manuscripts and relics.